MicrosoftDocs/azure-dev-docs/articles/python/cloud-azure-terminology.md

 The **az webapp** command is how you interact with all aspects of Azure App Service through the Azure CLI.

 The **az webapp up** command, specifically, simplifies deployment of web applications.
-With az webapp up, a single command can provision a resource group, an App Service Plan, and the App Service web app in one pass, and then upload your code.
+This single command can provision a resource group, an App Service Plan, and the App Service web app, and then upload your code, all in one pass.

 ## Next step